Kong/docs.konghq.com/app/contributing/markdown-rules.md

 * **Important:** {% raw %}`{:.important}`{% endraw %}

-    Use the `important` callout for something that the reader really needs to pay attention to, otherwise the thing they're trying to do won't work.
+    Use the `important` block for something that the reader really needs to pay attention to, otherwise the thing they're trying to do won't work.

     {:.important}